rushilshakya/lunaranjit/content/organize/_index.md

 ---
-title: Exploring intersecting issues of justice with a transnational lens, focusing on race, caste, class, and gender.
+title: exploring intersecting issues of justice with a transnational lens, focusing on race, caste, class, and gender
 description: This is meta description.
 type: menu
 draft: true